JefNewTech/dolibarr_public_stock_perso/README.md

 - Use one of the visual themes delivered with the plugin
 - Customize this theme or create yours (you need to know the [CSS](https://developer.mozilla.org/en/docs/Web/CSS) language)

+### Installation

+- Download the .zip archive
+- In Dolibarr, go to Home > Setup > Modules/Applications > Deploy/install external app/module
+- Upload the .zip archive and submit

+### Setup

+- In Dolibarr, go to Home > Setup > Modules/Applications
+- Find "PUBLIC STOCK" and click the gear icon

 ### Contributing

 The project is hosted on [Codeberg](https://codeberg.org/halibut/dolibarr_public_stock).